shams-nahid/My-Docker-Study/01 Docker Essential/08 Single Container Workflow.md

 ---

-We have not talked about `Travis CI` a lot. `Travis CI` essentially set a sky limit for our code base, we can do whatever we want.
+We have not discussed about `Travis CI` a lot. `Travis CI` essentially set a sky limit for our code base, we can do whatever we want.

 When we push some changes to the github, github taps the `Travis CI` that some code changes.
-In this case, `Travis CI` took the code base and do whatever we are asked to.
+In this case, `Travis CI` pull the code base and do whatever we are asked to.
 Some developer use `Travis CI` for test the code base after any changes, someone use the `Travis CI` to deploy the codebase.
 In our case, we will use `Travis CI` for both, `Test the codebase` and `Deploy to the AWS`.

 To set up `Travis CI`,

 - Sign in `Travis CI` with your github account (For simplicity)
 - Enable Github App (This will load all your github repo in `Travis CI` dashboard)
-- Find `docker-react` and enable tracking by tapping the switch button
+- Find `ix-docker-react` and enable tracking by tapping the switch button

 > `Travis CI` ui is being changed time to time.
-If you have trouble finding the green switch button, please [here](https://travis-ci.org/account/repositories) and tap the button
+If you have trouble finding the green switch button, please find legacy site [here](https://travis-ci.org/account/repositories) and tap the button

 Now we have to explicitly tell `Travis CI` what to do when a code base is being changed.
 For now we ignore the `AWS Deployment` and focus on testing.